← Back to Blog

 Managing short-term rentals on Nova Scotia's South Shore offers great potential for steady income, thanks to the area's scenic towns and year-round tourism.
 However, success depends on understanding local regulations, seasonal demand, and the unique challenges of coastal properties.
-Here's what you should know:
+Towns like Lunenburg, Mahone Bay, Chester, and Bridgewater attract visitors with their maritime heritage, festivals, and natural beauty, ensuring demand across all seasons.

 Local Regulations for Short-Term Rentals